cjpatoilo/openfb/.github/contributing.md

 - For var declarations, write each declaration in its own statement.
 - Wrap conditional assignments with additional parentheses.
 This makes it clear that the expression is intentionally an assignment (`=`) rather than a typo for equality (`===`).

-*NOTE: The best way to learn about that is to just install it and give it a try on your code. **ngOpenFB** uses an `.editorconfig` file, which most editors support, to enforce these coding standards.*
+_NOTE: The best way to learn about that is to just install it and give it a try on your code. **openFB** uses an `.editorconfig` file, which most editors support, to enforce these coding standards._

 ## Test

 First install [Node.js](https://nodejs.org/en/download/).
 Now install all the dependencies, run `npm install` from the project directory.
 Once you have the dependencies installed, run `npm test`.

 ## Code of Conduct

-Help us keep **ngOpenFB** open and inclusive.
+Help us keep **openFB** open and inclusive.
 Please read and follow our thoughts on [Code of Conduct](http://confcodeofconduct.com/).

 ## License